hairinwind/openWeatherDemo/demo/README.md

 - a generic error message, although it is not used here.
 I can explain more if you are interested in error handling.
 - java doc
 - unit test were implemented
+- appId and openWeatherApiUrl were put in application.properties

 ## How to run it
 - git clone https://github.com/hairinwind/openWeatherDemo.git